renaissance-publishing/renaissance/content/chapters/07-other-nations.md

 What is it?
 Was it a deal struck with a powerful spirit centuries ago, like the one that created the Drakes?
 What spirit was it struck with, and what cost was demanded?
-Or is it on-going, some magical process that requires constant tending—and which could spell the downfall of the Haffa if it is ever disrupted, which their enemies may seek to do.
+Or is it on-going, some magical process that requires constant tending — and which could spell the downfall of the Haffa if it is ever disrupted, which their enemies may seek to do.

 </aside>